 Environmental niche variation in Nepenthes

 Potential distribution ENMs of Nepenthes clade-pairs generated from Maxent are presented in Figure 2.
 Individual species maps without thresholded values can be found in the Appendix in Figures 1 and 2.
 In general, highland species (Figure 2; left) have a much more narrow distribution compared to lowland species (Figure 2; right).
-This relates to the fact that the total surface of highland area is much smaller than lowland area as visible with the gray-shaded highland regions (>1000m) in Figure 2.
+This relates to the fact that the total surface of highland area is much smaller than lowland area, as indicated by the gray-shaded highland regions (>1000m) in Figure 2.
 Visually, the geographic overlap between each species-pair for highland species when thresholded is also less.
 Geographic overlap of highland species ranges between 0 and 25% and lowland spanning from 23-31% of total covered area of both species in each pair (Table 3).

 The highland clade pair, N. maxima/N. stenophylla had the lowest predicted geographic distribution (Table 3) and niche overlap of all of the sister-pairs in this study (Table 3).
-The other highland sister-pair, N. fusca/N. veitchii, had a geographic overlap more similar to to those within the lowland clade (Table 3) and also had the highest niche overlap score, with a 76% overlap for Schoener’s D and 92% for the Hellinger’s I. Niche identity tests showed significant differentiation in niche space for all clade-pairs when compared to the null expectation, which indicates that there is niche divergence between these pairs, possibly resultant of allopatric species being exposed to differing environmental conditions.
+The other highland sister-pair, N. fusca/N. veitchii, had a geographic overlap more similar to those within the lowland clade (Table 3) and also had the highest niche overlap score, with a 76% overlap for Schoener’s D and 92% for the Hellinger’s I. Niche identity tests showed significant differentiation in niche space for all clade-pairs when compared to the null expectation, which indicates that there is niche divergence between these pairs, possibly resultant of allopatric species being exposed to differing environmental conditions.
 To account for available habitat, we performed the background test, which generally confirmed niche divergence for all species of the lowland clade and refuted niche divergence in the highland clade (Table 3).
-Within the highland clade, N. fusca/N. veitchii and N. maxima/N. stenophylla, showed that they are more similar than expected by chance when taking occurrences of species one tested against the environmental background of known localities of species two and vice versa.
+Within the highland clade, N. fusca/N. veitchii and N. maxima/N. stenophylla, showed that they are more similar than expected by chance when reciprocally comparing occurrences of one species with the environmental background of known localities of the other.

 Three clade-pairs showed significant differences amongst each other (p<.05) for MANOVA on all environmental variables tested simultaneously (Appendix Table 1).
 Two clade-pairs, N.fusca/N.veitchii and N.bicalcarata/N.gracilis, showed no significant difference in environmental conditions when presence occurrences were compared.
 Predictably, these two sister-pairs did not show much variance with the ANOVA of individual variables either (Appendix Table 1).
 The two sister-pairs with the highest environmental differentiation indicated in the MANOVA also had the highest number of environmental variables with significant difference between species in the ANOVAs (Appendix Table 1).

-When a PCA was performed for each species pair for the buffered zone made around each presence locality, the first three components explained between 58% to 78% of the environmental variation between each clade-pair (Figure 3).
-The loadings for each component varied amongst the different species pairs, but in general each component was largely dominated by either soil, temperature or precipitation.
+When a PCA was performed for each species pair for the buffered zone made around each presence locality, the first three components explained between 58% and 78% of the environmental variation between each clade-pair (Figure 3).
+The loadings for each component varied amongst the different species pairs, but in general each component was largely dominated either by soil, temperature or precipitation.
 Soil was the most dominant component for all clade pairs, with the carbon/nitrogen ration being a leading variable for most pairs.

 Current versus future distributions